henrydacosta/ringbuffer/README.md

 ## How to Build It

-This build this library, you will need:
+To build this library, you will need:

 - [CMake](https://cmake.org/), version 3.11 or higher.

 - A C++11 or higher compiler that CMake can use.

 - Optionally, [Doxygen](https://www.doxygen.nl/index.html), if you want to build the docs.
-The CMake configuration files automatically build the docs if Doxygen is installed.
+The CMake configuration files automatically build the docs if you have Doxygen installed.

 - An internet connection.